ni/nimi-python/docs/niswitch/class.rst

         Set this property to True to mark the channel as a configuration  channel.
 Set this property to False to mark the channel as available  for external connections.
         After you identify a channel as a configuration channel, you cannot  use that channel for external connections.
 The :py:meth:`niswitch.Session.connect` method  returns the NISWITCH_ERROR_IS_CONFIGURATION_CHANNEL error when you attempt  to establish a connection between a configuration channel and any other  channel.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niswitch.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].is_configuration_channel`

+            To set/get on all channels, you can call the property directly on the :py:class:`niswitch.Session`.

+            Example: :py:attr:`my_session.is_configuration_channel`

         The following table lists the characteristics of this property.

             +-----------------------+------------+